Coastal coal-carrying trade of New South Wales: Port Bellambi

 There were originally two jetties at Bellambi, the South Bulli Jetty named after the mine of the same name and the Bellambi Coal Co.
 Jetty used by the Model Mine at Woonoona.
 The South Bulli Jetty built in 1887 was on Bellambi Beach immediately to the north of Bellambi Point.
 The Bellambi Coal Co.
-Jetty (also known as the "Woonoona Jetty") built in 1889 was located on a small rocky outcrop just to the north of the South Bulli Jetty, The port had also been the site of an earlier coal jetty completed around 1858 but only used for a relatively short time.
+Jetty (also known as the "Woonoona Jetty") built in 1889 was located on a small rocky outcrop just to the north of the South Bulli Jetty, near where the Bellambi Rockpool is today.
+The port had also been the site of an earlier coal jetty completed around 1858 but only used for a relatively short time.

+In late 1894, there was some agitation for construction of a breakwater to make safe harbour at Bellambi—a scheme known as 'Bellambi Harbour'— to protect its two coal jetties, but that never happened.

 The Bellambi Coal Co.
 Jetty was damaged in a storm in 1898 and thereafter all coal went across the South Bulli Jetty.

-Coal was sent from the mines by rail to the jetty, where there were two rail tracks on the jetty—one for full wagons and the other for empty wagons—and two loading chutes (one for each hold of a "sixty-miler").

-The wagons were separated for tipping.
+Coal was sent from the mines by rail to the jetty, where there were two rail tracks on the jetty—one for full wagons and the other for empty wagons—and two loading chutes (one for each hold of a sixty-miler).The wagons were separated for tipping.
 One end of the coal wagon was raised by a steam ram, acting on a wagon axle, tipping the coal through a hinged panel in the other end.
 Originally, the tipping of wagons seems to have been by gravity, with tilting section of track and a derrick arrangement used to raise the tipped wagon back to the level track position.
 The coal then passed through a chute, directly into one hold of the ship moored alongside the jetty.
 In 1909, six colliers were loaded with a total of 4,500 tons in 14-hours.

+The jetty was also used, from 1901, for the loading of coke, destined for the South Australian port of Port Pyrie.
+The coke was made, using fine coal from the South Bulli Colliery, by the Bellambi cokeworks.
+It was established by BHP, in 1901, to provide coke for its smelters at Broken Hill, and from 1905 its new smelters at Port Pyrie.
+From 1915, the cokeworks at Bellambi and the smelters at Port Pyrie were owned by Broken Hill Associated Smelters.
+The cokeworks closed in July 1932; it was dismantled, with the equipment going to Mt Isa.

 Bellambi was a particularly dangerous port.
 Bellambi Point protected the jetties from the south but its reef extends 600m to seaward and was a hazard to shipping.
 In total, twelve ships were wrecked at Bellambi between 1859 and 1949, of which seven ran aground on the reef.

 The South Bulli Jetty operated until 1952.
 The jetty partially collapsed in 1955 and was demolished in 1970.